wavefrontHQ/docs/pages/doc/csp_users_account_managing.md

 ## Generate an API Token

-VMware Aria Operations for Applications allows users to interact with the product instance using the [REST API](wavefront_api.html).
+Operations for Applications allows users to interact with the service instance using the [REST API](wavefront_api.html).

+Before you can invoke the Operations for Applications API using `curl` or from an API client, you must have a VMware Cloud services API token with the relevant organization and service access.

+{% include note.html content="You generate VMware Cloud services API tokens only for your user account.
+You can grant a token all or a portion of your organization, service role, and custom roles."%}

-To generate an API token for your account, see [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html).
+To generate and manage API tokens for your account, see [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html) in the VMware Cloud services documentation.